L1Cafe/XYZ/state-of-the-art.md

 - Too much undefined behaviour
 - Syntax and coding style can vary wildly between different programmers

+# C++

+Created as an extension of the C programming language.
+It adds object-oriented programming to the already familiar functional features of C as well as retaining low-level memory access.
+It is designed with a strong focus on embedded devices, where efficiency is a requirement, but it has also been successfully applied in other contexts such as desktop applications and network-connected servers.

+It also adds anonymous functions (lambda functions) to the C standard.
+The C++ standards don't dictate implementation of name mangling or exception handling, but the disadvantage is that the object code produced by different compilers is typically incompatible.

+Most of the advantages and drawbacks of C still hold valid for C++.
+One of the most notable differences is that C++ is significantly more difficult to anaylse and parse due to the added complexity of objects and new reserved words.

+## Pros

+- Most C code can be made to compile with C++ compilers with little to no modification
+- It's as popular as C (or even more popular)
+- The Microsoft ecosystem has extensive documentation in regards to C++ applications for Windows
+- C++ is very popular for desktop apps in all major operating systems

+## Cons

+- It has received harsh criticism in regards to its design and complexity

 # BASIC

-Its design precedes C. Its goal was letting non-STEM students write their own programs for computers, which at the time required custom programming, such as the Atari or Commodore computers, but it became obsolete when other programming languages gained popularity, and modern computers with greater capabilities became available.
+Its design precedes C. Its goal was [letting non-STEM students write their own programs](https://en.wikipedia.org/wiki/BASIC) for computers, which at the time required custom programming, such as the Atari or Commodore computers, but it became obsolete when other programming languages gained popularity, and modern computers with greater capabilities became available.

 Despite being fundamentally focused on rudimentary 8 bit computers, it is high level enough to be much more understandable than other languages, even without prior experience in programming, because it used simple English keywords instead of complex assembly code or syntax symbols.